allegheny-computer-science-203-s2021/CodeOfConduct/conduct.md

 * Acceptable Conduct (A):
   * Members shall
-    * Turn assignments in on the due date, by the time set by JJ.
-    * The only exception to this rule is if the student is excused by the professor.
+    * Turn assignments in on the due date, by the time set by JJ; the only exception to this rule is if the student is excused by the professor.
     * Keep track of the due dates of the assignments.
     * Be able to give reasons for missing deadlines.